 Comes out every day, takes a couple quick questions after announcing the latest brilliant nomination, and then walks away.

-And in this one, he tells the gay community to leave him alone about Rick Warren, who's going to do the prayer at his uh inauguration.
+And in this one, he tells the gay community to leave him alone about Rick Warren, who's going to do the prayer at his inauguration.

-Washington Post reporter Peter Slevin.
+Washington Post reporter, Peter Schlevin.

-A question about Pastor Rick Warren, Mr. President Select.
+A question about Pastor Rick Warren, Mr. President-select.

 He holds a number of social views that are at odds with your own views and with those of some of your very strong supporters.